MicrosoftDocs/memdocs/sccm/osd/plan-design/planning-considerations-for-automating-tasks.md

 ##  <a name="BKMK_TSNetworkAccessAccount"></a> Task sequences and the network access account

- > [!Note]
+> [!Important]
- > Starting in version 1806, when you enable **Enhanced HTTP**, the following scenarios don't require a network access account to download content from a distribution point:
+> Starting in version 1806, some OS deployment scenarios don't require use of the network access account.
+For more information, see [Enhanced HTTP](#enhanced-http).
- >
- > - Task sequences running from boot media or PXE
- > - Task sequences running from Software Center
- >
- > These task sequences can be for OS deployment or custom.
-It's also supported for workgroup computers.
- >
- > For more information, see [Enhanced HTTP](/sccm/core/plan-design/hierarchy/enhanced-http).<!--1358278-->

  Although task sequences run only in the context of the Local System account, you might need to configure the [network access account](/sccm/core/plan-design/hierarchy/accounts#network-access-account) in the following circumstances: